marcelosz/Docker-OpenDXL-Webhooks/README.md

 2. Add the configuration files for the app into that directory.
 Sample configuration files can be downloaded [here](https://github.com/marcelosz/OpenDXL-Webhooks/tree/master/conf).

-3. Create a directory under 'webhooks-config' called 'dxlconfig'.
+3. Create a directory under webhooks-config called dxlconfig.

 4. Copy OpenDXL configuration files into that new directory.